MTRESS/MTRESS/README.md

 You are welcome to contribute to MTRESS.
 We use [Black code style](https://black.readthedocs.io/), and put our code under [MIT license](LICENSE).
 When contributing, you need to do the same.
 For smaller changes, you can just open a merge request.
 If you plan something bigger, please open an issue first, so that we can discuss beforehand and avoid double work.
+Also, please report bugs by opening an issue.

 ## Citation
 If you use MTRESS Software for your research, please consider citation as follows: